smlpt/deposition-detection/README.md

 - capture a reference frame and calculate the relative HSV data for each subsequently captured frame
 - plot the HSV history in a user defined range

+> [!Important]
+> Manual exposure and white balance values were only tested on a Raspberry Pi Ubuntu system with a Logitech C920.
+Other devices are currently not supported.

+> [!Note]
 > **This is a work in progress.
 There will be bugs.
 Some things will not work as intended.
 Feel free to poke around in the code and submit a PR if you want to help fix things.**

 ## Installation on a desktop computer/laptop